Asperato/userdocs/docs/paypage.md

 form.showForm(
     {
         paymentRef: "a030Y008393c4E4",
-        dit: "a030Y008393c4E487647bdbnfjhsgvd83yghsd" //Obtain the value of "dit" from "data integrity token" field available on payment record (field added in V2.17) to enforce the data integrity
+        dit: "a030Y008393c4E487647bdbnfjhsgvd83yghsd" //Obtain the value of "dit" from "data integrity token" field available on payment record.
+This field is available 2.17+ and is used to enforce the data integrity
     }
 );
 ```